anjathiart/100-days-of-code/r1-log.md

 ### R1D36 - 20200906
 Commerce project is messy now.
 I have refactored my models and also rethought my related names.
 It makes more sense now when I do backward relationship queries.
 So even though I have broken everything, I'm understanding a bit better.
 I'm playing around and tweaking and it is taking long but I want to understand and it is engaging for now.

+### R1D37 - 20200907
+Commerce project.
+Not messy anymore.
+It took less time than I thought to implement my model changes.
+Eveything is working well again now.
+What is left is adding listings data for demonstration purposes and final testing and style polising.